The Ultimate Guide To Spalling Bricks

 Spalling bricks can be replaced in order to restore the masonry back to its original condition.
 The cost of repairing spalling brick will depend on the extent of the problem, the number of bricks affected and the type of brick involved.
 If you are replacing a small amount of spalled bricks, this can be done yourself if you are an experienced DIY'er.
 Alternatively, if you are not able to make repairs yourself or if there is larger scale damage, you can seek the advice of a brickwork expert.
 Checkatrade estimate that a brick replacement will cost £12–£26 per brick, however this can vary.

 Spalling bricks are repaired one of two ways.
-The first way to repair the brick is to remove the brick from the wall completely using a chissel, hammer or power-tool.
+The first way to repair the brick is to remove the brick from the wall completely using a chisel, hammer or power-tool.
 Once the full brick is cut away from the masonry it can simply be removed along with any mortar joints.
 A new brick that matches the existing masonry can then be added into place with fresh mortar.
 The second way spalling bricks can be repaired is by using a brick slip.
 A brick slip is a slim brick face that can simply be added to the front of the damaged brick to cover any damage.
-Adding a brick slip involves chisseling away the required depth to allow the brick slip to sit evenly with the rest of the masonry.
+Adding a brick slip involves chiselling away the required depth to allow the brick slip to sit evenly with the rest of the masonry.
 The brick slip is then stuck to the wall using an adhesive, to create a discrete repair for the damaged brick.

 How Do You Prevent Spalling Bricks?